mymro/oebb-api/README.md

 tr | track identifier
 trChg | did the track change

+##### rt :
-rt describes the delay or other status if there is one
+it describes the delay or other status if there is one.
+If there is one it contains an object formated as follows:

  Name | description
  --- | ---